bruceravel/demeter/documentation/Artemis/path/mathexp.rst

    paths contributing to the degeneracy + report on fuzziness of the degeneracy.

-Beneath the scattering geometry is a table of path parameters labels and text boxes.
+Beneath the scattering geometry is a table of labels and text boxes for the path parameters.
 Math expressions are entered into these text boxes.

 .. _fig-pathfirst:
 .. figure:: ../../_images/path-first.png